KhadrasWellun/particle-life/README.md

 # Artificial Universe with Particle Life Simulation

-NEW 2.0 version comming soon!!!
+NEW 2.0 version coming soon!!!
 The new addition is described in the pdf attached.
  - Colored forces: Attraction and Rejection per each interaction.
  - Probability of interaction: each interaction has a certain probability determined by a probability matrix, which has values in the range (0.00, 1.00).
  - Interaction viscosity: each interaction in (1) has a certain viscosity determined by a viscosity matrix, which has values in the range (-1.00, 1.00).
 Note: negative viscosity increases particle velocity at each time step, and positive viscosity decreases it at each time step.
 The value -1.00 means double velocity per time step and 1.00 means zero velocity per time step.